 Cowboy boots may have started out on the ranch as work boots, but western boots have become a popular American fashion statement over the years.
-Even outside of the deep South, having your own pair of high-quality boots is both a fashion statement and a right of passage, and many people turn to the Lone Star State since Texas companies make some of the best boots out there.
-If you are looking to invest in your own pair of handmade cowboy boots there are five things you should consider.
+Even outside of the deep South, having a high-quality pair of boots that are custom made with fine craftsmanship is both a fashion statement and a right of passage, and many people turn to the Lone Star State since Texas companies make some of the best boots out there.
+If you are looking to invest in your own pair of handmade cowboy boots there are five things every cowboy and cowgirl should consider.

 1. Know What You Want

-The boot shop will want to know what type of leather, color, toe shape, heel height and top height you want for your handcrafted cowboy boots.
-Take a look online and look at different styles so you can put together a wish list for your perfect pair.
+The boot shop will want to know what type of leather, color, toe shape, heel height and top height you want for your handmade cowboy boots.
+Do you want regular cowhide leather boots or more exotic leathers like caiman or alligator?
+Would you like a square toe or a more tapered look?
+There are also plenty of color choices, from cognac to pink.
+Take a look online and look at different styles so you can put together a wish list for your perfect pair of new boots.

 2. Embrace the Artistry of Stitching

 Find yourself a custom cowboy boot company that provides an array of stitching options.
-Boots can be a true work of art so make sure that your custom boots have the opportunity to be high quality and look unique so that they make a statement every time you wear them.
+Boot making can be a true work of art so make sure that your custom boots have the opportunity to be of the highest quality so that they make a statement every time you wear them.

 3. Aim for High Quality